MichaelNAndrews/MichaelAndrewsIT1025/Lab3/readme.md

 While the two may often be confused with one another, virtualization should be regarded as a **_technology_** and cloud computing should be regarded as an **_implemented practice_** or **_methodolgy_**.

 ## Python

+**Python** is a programming language that is distinguished by its simple and easy to read format which has gave way to its notoriety as a *Pseudo-Code Language*.

+Python is regarded to as pseudo-code because it reads more like English than code which allows for more emphasis on problem-solving than the language syntax and coding nuances.

 ## Career Exploration
 #### College Central
 #### Certifications